marwinwongjarupun/Docspeak/README.md

 # Docspeak

-DocSpeak is a medical translation platform that provides interpretation services to migrants with LEP in GP consultations
+DocSpeak is a medical translation platform that provides interpretation services to migrants with Limited English Proficiency in GP consultations